jmcnamara/rust_xlsxwriter/examples/Readme.md

 * `doc_shape_font_set_size.rs` - This example demonstrates adding a Textbox
   shape and setting some of the font properties.

-* `doc_shape_format.rs` - This example demonstrates adding a Textbox shape and setting some of its properties.

 * `doc_shape_format_set_gradient_fill.rs` - This example demonstrates
   adding a Textbox shape and setting some of its properties.